passionys/food_truck_service/README.md

 ###### **Logging**
-python builtin logging module was used with RotatingFileHandler which will rotate log files based the size from configuration LoggerFactory class was implemented in case that application was extended with other features.
+python builtin logging module was used with RotatingFileHandler which will rotate log files based the size from configuration LoggerFactory class was implemented in case that application was extended with other features using multithreading.